Amaris-Digital/fariji/README.md

 ### Environment Variables

-To use the environment variables, create three environment files: `.env`, `.env.development` and `.env.production`.
+To use the environment variables, create three environment files: `.env`, `.env.test` and `.env.production`.

 Use the following criteria to set your environment variables: